jawsthegame/umessage/README.md

 Contributions welcome!

 - [x] Better support for Address Book name replacement
+  - [ ] Improve this further; right now not all "phone" fields are recognized
 - [ ] Attachments
   - [ ] Render images in messages
   - [ ] Upload form